-I'm a computer science student who learns best by building and self‑hosting real things.
-What started as curiosity about how the web actually ships to users turned into a homelab running Proxmox, ZFS storage, Cloudflare tunnels, GitHub self‑hosted runners, and a growing collection of services I actively iterate on.
+I am from Madrid, Spain, and I graduated from Universidad Francisco de Vitoria with a degree in Computer Engineering and an additional university-specific specialization in Cybersecurity.
+Today I work as an Associate Engineer at Ebury, and I keep learning best by building and self-hosting real systems.
+What started as curiosity about how software ships to users turned into a homelab running Proxmox, ZFS storage, Cloudflare tunnels, GitHub self-hosted runners, and a growing collection of services I actively iterate on.

 Lately I've been focused on automation, observability, and developer workflows: wiring up CI/CD pipelines on my own infrastructure, rolling a private Gitea instance, and experimenting with GitOps + lightweight Kubernetes (k3s soon™).
 I enjoy the full loop—designing a system, deploying it, breaking it, then hardening and automating it.